gjavier21/mockmind-method/tiles/resonance-vector.md

 # 🔮 Cognition Tile: Resonance Vector
-**Purpose:** Begin harmonic forecasting — predicting tonal patterns and contributor presence before arrival, based on emotional curvature and mesh activity.
+**Purpose:** Define the directional influence of a contributor’s tone — how their signal curves the mesh, stirs overlays, and guides emotional routing.

 ---